voltrb/volt/Readme.md

 Also, due to a small limitation in ruby, ReactiveValue's always are truthy.
 See the [truthy checks](#truthy-checks-true-false-or-and-and) section on how to check for truth.

+When passing something that may contain reactive values to a JS function, you can call ```.deep_cur``` on any object to get back a copy that will have all reactive value's turned into their current value.

 ### Current Status

 NOTE: currently ReactiveValue's are not complete.
 At the moment, they do not handle methods that are passed blocks (or procs, lambda's).
 This is planned, but not complete.
 At the moment you can use [with](#with) to accomplish similar things.